 I think they have in the last week, but throughout this entire surge, they hadn't.

-And now provide now all their resources now exhaustively used just to handle the surge, which then frees up the rest of the border for the human traffickers, the drug smugglers, the cartels, and the gangs.
+And now all their resources now exhaustively used just to handle the surge, which then frees up the rest of the border for the human traffickers, the drug smugglers, the cartels, and the gangs.

-Two-thirds of voters give Biden rightly so a failing grade.
+Two-thirds of voters give Biden, rightly so, a failing grade.

 Well, what the hell is she doing?